ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 You can add static routes for storage but you must do it with extreme care.
 Otherwise, the existing shares might become unmounted.

 Adding static routes for vMotion is not supported.
-Changes in vMotion subnet configuration might result in failures of the VMware Solutions functions.
+Changes in vMotion subnet configuration cause failures of the VMware Solutions functions.
 {: attention}

 ## Related links